No bake, no hassle, with plenty of protein and superfoods to boot!

-But since we try to stay away from and prepackaged bars, at SkinnyMs., we make our own.
-And to take away the hassle, we’ve come up with a simple, no-bake workout bar recipe!
-Fiber-rich complex carbohydrates, such as oats and raisins, are combined with protein-rich protein powder and peanut butter.
+Our no-bake workout bars, on the other hand, are made with familiar and healthy ingredients.
+Fiber-rich complex carbohydrates, such as oats and raisins are combined with protein-rich protein powder and peanut butter.
 Flax seeds and chia seeds add superfood power, while chocolate gives you a satisfying flavor.
 These easy workout bars will provide you with the perfect combination of post-workout carbs, protein, and fat.

 No-Bake Workout Bars